 Throwing the Bouquet

 The custom of the bride tossing the bouquet to the unmarried guests dates from the 14th century and probably originated in France.
+The woman who catches the flowers is supposedly the next to marry.

 The same is supposedly true when the bride tosses her garter to the unmarried men.